Albuquerque Metropolitan Arroyo Flood Control Authority - AMAFCA

 AMAFCA’s purpose is to prevent injury or loss of life, and to eliminate or minimize property damage.
 AMAFCA does this by building and maintaining flood control structures which help alleviate flooding.

-Current radar map, with weather warnings (shaded areas):
+National Weather Service Forecast and current radar map, with weather warnings (shaded areas):

 How much did it rain in that last storm?
 Check it out here.

 Sandbags are available at City and County Firestations

 City Fire Station locations

 How to fill and stack sandbags

 - Who to contact when you notice a problem in an arroyo or drainage facility

 Report a Problem / Contact Info